polito-se2-25-08/office-queue/Retrospective-Template.md

 ## ASSESSMENT

 - What did go wrong in the sprint?
+  We didn't define a working strategy, or some ticket management method.
+  - We worked without any type of comunication about implementation.

-- What caused your errors in estimation (if any)?
+- What caused your errors in estimation (if any)
+  - The inability to fully understand what our capabilities were.

 - What lessons did you learn (both positive and negative) in this sprint?
+  - We shoud use better cominication method and define a working strategy.
+Also for all that concern tickets.

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  - We don't know yet

 - Which ones you were not able to achieve?
 Why?

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > Propose one or two

-- One thing you are proud of as a Team!!
+  - Define a common implementation strategy due to the knowledge gap in our team